Yoganand-dev123/Differentiator-using-Proteus/README.md

 •	Used in wave shaping and signal processing applications.
 ## Viva Questions
 1. What is a differentiator?

+Differentiator: An op-amp circuit whose output is proportional to the rate of change of the input signal.

 2. Write the output equation of differentiator.

+Vout​=−RCdtdVi

 3. Why is output leading input?

+Why Output Leads Input: Because differentiation produces a signal proportional to slope, causing a 90° phase lead for sinusoidal input.

 4. What happens at very high frequency?

+At Very High Frequency: Gain increases excessively and the circuit becomes unstable with noise amplification.

 5. What is practical differentiator?

+Practical Differentiator: A modified differentiator with added resistor and capacitor to limit high-frequency gain and improve stability.